drew-loukusa/ID-CAS/README.md

 2. Navigate to where you put the project folder
 3. If on Linux type: ./calculator
    If on Windows type: python .\calculator

+   If you have any Python 2.xx versions installed you may need to specify 'python3' on Windows to run the calculator.